 The Living Chapel is an environmental installation replicable everywhere in the world that combines renewable energy sources, recycled materials, living plants and a sustainable use of water resources.

-Designing, building and growing a Living Chapel over time is a process that will engage young people and businesses.
+Designing, building and nurturing a Living Chapel over time is a process that engages young people and businesses.

 use of renewable energy sources